-Her writing has appeared in the New York Times, Salon, the Los Angeles Times Magazine, The Believer, Los Angeles Review of Books, Detroit Noir, Best Crime and Mystery Stories of the Year, Storyglossia, Queens Noir and The Speed Chronicles.
+Her writing has appeared in the New York Times, Salon, the Guardian, Wall Street Journal, the Los Angeles Times Magazine, and The Believer.
+Her stories hav appeared in multiple collections, including the Best American Mystery Stories of 2014 and 2016.

 Born in the Detroit area, she graduated from the University of Michigan and received her Ph.D. in English and American literature from New York University.
 She has taught at NYU, the State University of New York and the New School University.
-In 2013, she will serve as the John Grisham Writer in Residence at Ole Miss.
+In 2013-14, she served as the John Grisham Writer in Residence at Ole Miss.

 She is also the author of a nonfiction book, The Street Was Mine: White Masculinity in Hardboiled Fiction and Film Noir, and the editor of A Hell of a Woman, an anthology of female crime fiction.
-She has been nominated for many awards, including three Edgar® Awards, Hammett Prize, the Macavity, Anthony and Barry Awards, the Los Angeles Times Book Prize and the Pushcart Prize.
+She has been nominated for many awards, including three Edgar® Awards, Hammett Prize, the Shirley Jackson Prize, the Los Angeles Times Book Prize and the Folio Prize.